 If you’ve been in this fight long enough, you’ve seen Brainstorm point to the FDA as its reason for not allowing NurOwn access through Right to Try.
 Next you saw FDA more or less tell Brainstorm not to use the FDA as a scapegoat.
 Then you saw Brainstorm say it needs funding (like support from ALSA) in order to roll out NurOwn.
 Next you saw ALSA use Brainstorm as the excuse (saying Brainstorm basically did not want to take it to the next level yet).
 Then ALSA retracted that and went back to an earlier reason they gave, with this open letter, saying that they simply don’t fund treatments in phase 3 but they do fund “promising research.” (!!!)

 Droner, do not perpetuate this clusterfudge that is the NurOwn rollout.
-Really ask yourself why for two years you’ve been standing in between my amazing husband and the treatment that will likely provide a bridge to his next bridge, which may be a bridge to the cure.
+Really ask yourself why for so many years you’ve been standing in between my amazing husband and the treatment that will likely provide a bridge to his next bridge, which may be a bridge to the cure.
 Please see that the fight against ALS needs to match the ferocity of ALS.
 We need to quickly work together (FDA, ALSA, and Brainstorm), be creative, plan it out (QUICKLY!), then get ‘er done.
 ALSA, you can make up for past mistakes but you’ve got to start NOW.
-Funding should be the least of the hurdles.
+Funding should be the least of the hurdles at this point.